aleximmer/WikitablesToTriples/README.md

   |-page.py                -- wiki-pages module respecting tables
   |-sparql.py              -- sparql connection to get required data
   |-table.py               -- wikitable module for information extraction
+  |-keyExtractor.py        -- list of methods used to extract the key of a table
 |-requirements.txt         -- python packages required
 ```